-India is not a small country, so if you’re planning on going then it’s probably best to get a route together before you touch down at the airport and don’t know where to start!
-So here’s our tried & tested itinerary to help you on your way…
+India is not a small country, so if you’re planning on going then it’s probably best to get a route together.
+So here’s our tried & tested itinerary to help you on your way to an India route to take…

 We spent a total of 2 months continuously travelling India and ticked off all of the places we wanted to by taking this efficient route…